David Rodriguez (boxer)

 David "Nino" Rodriguez (born September 18, 1977) is an American heavyweight boxer.
-He was formerly ranked number 13 in the world by the WBC and number 12 by the WBA.
+He was formerly ranked number 10 in the world by the WBC and number 12 by the WBA.

 Boxing career

 Rodriguez had a previous unblemished record of 36–0, with 34 by knockout.
 His first round knockout ratio surpassed every heavyweight in history to date.
 During training for the first of his 2011 fights, Rodriguez survived a brutal knife attack, the result of which was a near-death experience and a facial scar that extends from his ear to his chin.
 Shortly thereafter, he also suffered an injury to his knee, sidetracking what was intended to be a career-defining year.
+Before both of these injuries many boxing critics, experts and aficionados believed David Nino Rodriguez would undoubtedly become the first Mexican Heavyweight Champion of the World.
+He was even listed on the top 25 best new prospects of the ESPN pound for pound list.

 His career eventually ended with a 37–2 record.
-David Rodriguez held the Texas Heavyweight title, New Mexico Heavyweight title, NABU Heavyweight title, NABA Heavyweight title as well as two of the WBC belts.
+David Rodriguez held the Texas Heavyweight title, New Mexico Heavyweight title, NABU Heavyweight title, NABA Heavyweight title as well as two of the WBC belts.One being the highly prestigious WBC Heavyweight Championship of Mexico.
 After 16 months of retirement, Nino finally returned November 21, 2015, with a 42-second 1st round win KO over Miguel Domingues of Brazil (having a record of 23–4, with 21 knockouts).

 Post-boxing career

 Rodriguez has not since stepped back into the ring due to chronic back issues.
 Rodriguez is now seen occasionally on national television commentating Championship boxing.
 He is also an anti-bullying key note speaker and best-selling author of the book When the Lights Go Out.
 David has a subscription website, ninoscorner.tv, where he discusses current events, as well as his life history, both in and out of the ring.
 He uses humor and PG-13 language to inform and entertain his audiences.
-As of September 2022, his YouTube channel has 245,000 subscribers, and his Rumble channel has over 3,400 subscribers.
+As of December 2025, his YouTube channel has 510,000 subscribers, and reaches upwards of 50 million a month with all platforms combined.
+Rodriguez is the founder and CEO of Ninoscorner.tv which is now a well established media company.
+David Nino Rodrigues had the rare ability to transition from professional sports to owning his own media company.